nzhao925/nzhao925.github.io/research.md

 ---

 ## <br/> Selected Working Papers

+- Reducing Bullying: Evidence from a Parental Involvement Program on Empathy Education (with Flávio Cunha, Qinyou Hu, and Yiming Xia)<br/><br/>

 - The Devil in the Air: Air Pollution and Dementia (with Meng Sun and Emily Zheng)<br/><br/>